-An added note – your LMS should support features like notifications, certification/retraining management, mobile learning, social learning, and gamification to make it even easier for learners to stay the course.
+Support features like notifications, certification/retraining management, mobile learning, social learning, and gamification to make it even easier for learners to stay the course.

-Work with your existing technology stack: Your onboarding software should provide out-of-the-box integrations with tools that are already essential to your business operations, such as your CRM, video conferencing tools, Slack, and so on.
+Work with your existing technology stack.
+Your onboarding software should provide out-of-the-box integrations with tools that are already essential to your business operations, such as your CRM, video conferencing tools, Slack, and so on.

-Provide insights: Successful onboarding programs are those that drive measurable results.
+Provide insights.
+Successful onboarding programs are those that drive measurable results.
 Onboarding tools should also provide insights into learner progress that will allow you to link learning to organizational performance.